jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 Make sure your code is ready for every challenge it could possibly encounter, including _this should never happen_ cases.
 If it's encountered every possible condition in testing and responded as expected, then it should _easily_ be able to handle what it encounters in the production.

 # Tests Can Document Developer Assumptions, Intentions and Expectations
 All developers make assumptions and have intentions and expectations in their code.
-They might be mentioned in design documents or in code comments, but design documents and code comments never stay up to date with the implementation.
+These invariants might be mentioned in design documents or in code comments, but design documents and code comments never stay up to date with the implementation.
 Assumptions, intentions and expectations may never leave the developer's head when considering the design and implementation.
 When the developer leaves the project or enough time has passed, that knowledge is gone.
-Fresh eyes may not notice the subtle invariants and make invariant violating updates with dire consequences.
+Fresh eyes may not notice the subtle invariants and introeuce a invariant violating updates with dire consequences.

 Automated tests can document the developer’s assumptions, intentions and expectations.
 Should any developer update the code such that it violates a test specified assumption, intentions or expectations, then that test will fail.
 The failing test or tests may provide additional context for the developer to better understand the code that’s being modified.